BlockG-ws/hugo-encrypt/README.md

 hugo-encrypt
 ```

-- **To prevent the accidental leaking of sensitive data, pay attention to whether the theme you used will output a summary or full text on the article list page or RSS page.
-If so, try adding a `<!--more-->` comment before the content to be encrypted (before `{{% encrypt }}`).**
+- **To prevent the accidental leaking of sensitive data, pay attention to whether the theme you used will output a summary or full text on the RSS xml file and alike pages.**
+- **If so, check whether the encrypted content exists.
+In most cases, the content will be replaced by a single fixed sentence in these places.**